 How much does an International Importation Cost? - Costs vary depending upon many factors.
 The biggest consideration is freight charges.
 Firearms generally are sent by air freight via a freight forwarding company.
 Freight from the US can cost you up to $AUD800.00 for a single firearm.
 We once received a single firearm from Canada where the buyer had arranged freight of $AUD1800.00.
 Other charges once landed in Australia are duties and taxes, customs and quarantine fees, adding approximately another 25% to 50% of purchase price.
 There are also the local freight forwarders charges.

 For Example - You find a desirable firearm with wooden grips online in the US and simply must have it.
 Price $US700, bargain!
 Total landed price $AUD2,075 transferred and registered into your name.

 Generally, it only becomes viable to import from overseas when it's a rare collectible firearm or if three or more firearms are imported.
-Of course, sometimes it's not just about the money and more about the firearm.
+Of course, sometimes it's not about the money and more about history or sentimental value.

 Information for Immigration to Australia - Australia is a federation of States and Territories.
 Each State or Territory has its own unique Firearm Act and each jurisdiction having subtle variations.

 Generally speaking, immigrants moving to Australia would require their imported firearms stored with an Australian firearm dealer whilst waiting for licensing.
 Firearm licensing can take from 1 - 8 months.
 Permits can take an additional 1 - 3 months.
 It can be a drawn out process, especially with handguns.